Skip navigation

 • Anything else relevant to your academic or co-curricular plans at City Tech and beyond!

-While you will continue to have access to register for new classes and change your selections until the end of add/drop each semester, it's best to register right away to make sure that you get the best class sections, days, and times for you before they fill up.
+While you will continue to have access to register for new classes and change your selections until the end of add/drop each semester, registering as soon as you can is the best chance of locking in your preferred schedule.

 As you put the finishing touches on your college plan, it's not too early to start preparing for your career.